-- Hollywood Casino Columbus in Ohio’s capital city of Columbus
+- Hollywood Casino Columbus in Ohio’s capital of Columbus.

-The seven pari-mutual racetrack racinos with VLT-style slots in Ohio are:
+The seven pari-mutual racetracks with VLT-style slot machines in Ohio are:

 Other Gambling Establishments

-As an alternative to enjoying Ohio slot machine casino gambling, consider exploring casino options in a nearby state or territory.
+As an alternative to enjoying Ohio slot machine casino gambling, consider exploring casino options in a nearby state.
 Bordering Ohio is:

 - North: Michigan Slots and Lake Erie